Stringer-bit/Vehicle-Damage-Detector/README.md

 #MY CONTRIBUTION:

 I was responsible for
--Image Processing
+Image Processing
-  -Converting images into greyscale
+  Converting images into greyscale
-  -Converting uploaded images into SLIC segments that can be used as nodes for a Region Adjacency Graph -Creating relationships between segments based on differences and similarity in segment features (intensity , gradient) -Calculating Damage likelihood based on feature differences between segments -Creating the GUI
+  Converting uploaded images into SLIC segments that can be used as nodes for a Region Adjacency Graph Creating relationships between segments based on differences and similarity in segment features (intensity , gradient) Calculating Damage likelihood based on feature differences between segments Creating the GUI

 #TECHNOLOGIES:
   -Java